Warde Manuel: Early life and education

 Manuel played high school football at Brother Martin High School in New Orleans.
 He was a first team high school All-American.
 He was recruited and enrolled at the University of Michigan, where he played defensive tackle for the Wolverines from 1986 to 1989, for coach Bo Schembechler, before suffering a career-ending neck injury.

 Manuel received a Bachelor of General Studies with a focus in psychology, a Master of Social Work, and a Master of Business Administration from the University of Michigan in 1990, 1993, and 2005, respectively.

 Administrative career

 Manuel developed his management skills as assistant athletic director and then associate AD at the University of Michigan.
-He credits Michigan coaches and staff for his success, including Bo Schembechler, Stephen Ross, and Greg Harden, now Director of Athletic Counseling at U-M.
+He credits Michigan coaches and staff for his success, including Bo Schembechler, Stephen M. Ross, and Greg Harden, now Director of Athletic Counseling at Michigan.

 Manuel was responsible for the hiring of Turner Gill as the head coach of Buffalo's football team.
-Under Gill the team achieved its first winning season and first invitation to a post season bowl game since the program joined NCAA Division I athletics in 1999.
-Manuel has helped change Buffalo's image and marketing strategy.
+Under Gill the team achieved its first winning season and first invitation to a postseason bowl game since the program joined NCAA Division I athletics in 1999.
+Manuel helped change Buffalo's image and marketing strategy.
 Immediately after he took office, Manuel replaced the old "Bull Head" logo with a sleeker, more modern bull.
 Manuel also increased the athletics budget from $11 million to $25 million within three years of his hiring.

+Manuel has served on the College Football Playoff selection committee since 2022–23, and became the committee chair for the 2024–25 edition, the first to feature a 12-team playoff.